roblevintennis/cssrefactoring/source/architecting-modular-css/index.markdown

 # Achieving CSS Nirvana

 If we're going to refactor crufty legacy code into maintainable works of art, we need to have an idea on what exactly is &ldquo;good CSS&rdquo;?
-Obviously, this is somewhat subjective, but there are some agreed upon general guidelines that are quite helpful here.
-Two resources we like are [OOCSS](http://oocss.org/) and [SMACSS](https://smacss.com/).
+Two resources which help with this question are: [OOCSS](http://oocss.org/) and [SMACSS](https://smacss.com/).
 If you haven't had a chance to read up on those we highly recommend that you do so.

-This section will paraphrase some of the more useful ideas in these systems while adding our own spin on what makes CSS more reusable and maintainable.
-These concepts are abstract in nature so don't worry if you don't fully understand them here–we will delve deeper with examples in subsequent chapters.
+In this section we will paraphrase some of the more useful ideas in these systems while adding our own spin on what makes CSS more reusable and maintainable.

+*These concepts are abstract in nature so don't worry if you don't fully understand them here–we will delve deeper with examples in subsequent chapters.*

+## CSS Systems

+Provide an overview and discuss how the combination of modules, layouts, states, etc., etc., create a complete CSS System for a web site or application. **TBD**

 ## Modules

-Essentially, a module is an abstract representation of a distinct component such as a button, icon, media box, etc. There's been a ton of writing in the community on this topic and you may hear of similar ideas like: Brad Frost's notion of [atoms and molecules](http://bradfrostweb.com/blog/post/atomic-web-design/), Stephen Hay's notion of [designing a system of components ](http://bradfrostweb.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/), or Nicole Sullivan's notion of [CSS Objects](https://github.com/stubbornella/oocss/wiki#whats-a-css-object).
+Essentially, a module is an abstract representation of a distinct component such as a button, icon, media box, etc. There's been a ton of writing in the community on the topic and you may have heard of similar ideas such as: Brad Frost's notion of [atoms and molecules](http://bradfrostweb.com/blog/post/atomic-web-design/), Stephen Hay's notion of [designing a system of components ](http://bradfrostweb.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/), or Nicole Sullivan's notion of [CSS Objects](https://github.com/stubbornella/oocss/wiki#whats-a-css-object).
 What are the common benefits of all of these ideas?
-Well, if you're coming from a programming background you'll be happy that you can leverage some of the ideas you learned there:
+Here are some:

 * **Reusability:** A module can be used anywhere on layouts and pages
 * **Modules can be nested:** As alluded to in the last point, a module can nest other modules within it.
 These are often interchangibly referred to a sub-modules or sub-components